sharduul/chalk/_posts/2020-01-13-passive-income-my-journey.md

 Like I said I don't like to limit myself in one area.
 I like to experiment and play with different apps, different platforms, and even different ways that will earn me some money.

-Following that trend I opened my [Instagram account - The Coder](https://www.instagram.com/ranjana.ban/) Girl that focussed on sharing my programming experiences, tips and ticks, the resources I use, and also the programming memes - because who doesn't like to make fun of us programmers, eh!
+Following that trend, I opened my [Instagram account - The Coder](https://www.instagram.com/ranjana.ban/) Girl that focussed on sharing my programming experiences, tips and ticks, the resources I use, and also the programming memes - because who doesn't like to make fun of us programmers, eh!

 The account grew up to 30K followers in just one year.
 I was amazed by the growth it had, the people I met, and just the overall experience I got from it.

-### Is instagram great source of income?
+### Is Instagram a great source of income?

 Oh yes!
 I did it and I still do it.